alatishe/contact-manager/README.md

 5. Generate an application key: `php artisan key:generate`
 6. Set up your database in the .env file: `DB_DATABASE=your_database_name`
 7. Run the database migrations: `php artisan migrate`
+8. Run the Laravel mix compilation: `npx mix`
-8. Start the development server: `php artisan serve`
+9. Start the development server: `php artisan serve`
-9. Visit `http://localhost:8000` in your web browser.
+10. Visit `http://localhost:8000` in your web browser.

 ## Usage

-- Register a new account or log in with your existing account.
-- Once logged in, you can add, view, edit, and delete contacts in the contact manager.
+- Generate random 500 contacts using http://localhost:8000/generate.
-- Use the search box to find contacts by name.
+- Use the search box to find contacts by name, email or phone.
 - Contacts are displayed with pagination for better user experience.

 ## Contributing